-The board lists the current value of Irish 10 shilling notes to collectors.
+The board lists the current value of Irish 10 Shilling notes to collectors.

 In the 1920s a Banking Commission had been set up to consider the state of Irish currency.
-As a result of its final report recommendations, the Currency Act, 1927 [2] provided for the establishment of the Currency Commission Ireland and empowered it to issue, control and manage a new Irish currency, the Saorstat Pound, later termed the A Series Legal Tender Notes.
-Six of the nine Joint Stock commercial banks operating on the island of Ireland had the right to issue notes at the time and it was provided the currency notes in the country.
+As a result of its final report recommendations, the Currency Act, 1927 [2] provided for the establishment of the Currency Commission Ireland and empowered it to issue, control and manage a new Irish currency, the Saorstat Pound, later termed the Series A Legal Tender Notes, which became known as the Lady Lavery notes from the design of their portrait.

 Prior to the creation of the Currency Commission in 1927, two of the joint stock banks which issued notes in the Irish Free State had produced completely new designs for all of their notes during a period of general redesign and modernisation of note issues in Ireland.
 The colours used in these new designs might have had an influence on the colours chosen for the new Irish Legal Tender Notes.